 Cheryl studied at the University of Maryland, Baltimore County (UMBC), receiving her Bachelor’s degree in Geography and Environmental Systems (GES) and a certification in Cartography in 2007 and a Master’s degree in Applied Sociology in 2013, focusing on quantitative relationships between crime and housing variables in Baltimore.
 To support her professional development goals, she received a graduate certificate in Organizational Leadership from the University of Baltimore in 2022.

 In 2017, Cheryl was awarded the University of Baltimore Staff Award for Extraordinary Public Service to the University and Greater Community for her work on communicating data and information.
 She recently served two terms as the Data and Resources Subcommittee Chair for the Maryland State Geographic Information Committee (MSGIC) and is currently a Governor’s Appointee to the Maryland Council on Open Data.
-In her spare time, Cheryl is an Adjunct Instructor in the Geography and Environmental Systems department at UMBC where she teaches classes on GIS, cartography, and open data.
-She also serves as co-editor for HUD’s Cityscape publication – Spatial Analysis and Methods (SpAM).
+In her spare time, Cheryl is an Adjunct Instructor in the Geography and Environmental Systems department at UMBC where she teaches upper-level and graduate-level classes on GIS, cartography, and open data.
+She also serves as co-editor for HUD’s Cityscape publication – Spatial Analysis and Methods (SpAM) and is active in her community association, participating in cleaning and greening activities and running a book club.

 A Baltimore City resident and University of Baltimore alumnus, Logan is a Research Analyst at BNIA-JFI.
 In addition to conducting geographic analysis for the preparation of the annual Vital Signs reports, he completes and assists with custom data-based and mapping-oriented projects for organizational partners.
 These projects often range widely in subject and technological requirements, from database design for public agencies to efficiently progress new programs, to educational tools on the economics of sustainable infrastructure, or monitoring the expenditure of federal dollars in Baltimore’s community.